Your product page is where the magic happens.

 - Different designs

 Standard product photos are on a white background.
 While this isn’t bad, it won’t allow you to stand out from the white noise of the internet.
+Hence, you can change the background of a photo to fit your needs.

 In addition to the standard white background, show your products in use in different situations and with different people.